RMNI Covered Call Strategy

 RMNI thesis for this covered call

-The market-implied 1-standard-deviation range for RMNI extends from approximately $1.10 on the downside to $5.82 on the upside.
+The market-implied 1-standard-deviation range for RMNI extends from approximately $2.91 on the downside to $5.59 on the upside.
 A RMNI covered call collects premium on an existing long RMNI position, trading off upside above the short call strike for immediate income; the short strike selection should reflect the trader's view on whether RMNI will breach that level within the expiration window.
-Current RMNI IV rank near 93.27% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on RMNI at 237.90%.
+Current RMNI IV rank near 38.48% is mid-range against its 1-year distribution, so the IV signal is neutral; the covered call thesis on RMNI should anchor more to the directional view and the expected-move geometry.
 As a Technology name, RMNI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to RMNI-specific events.

 RMNI covered call positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 RMNI positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move RMNI alongside the broader basket even when RMNI-specific fundamentals are unchanged.
 Short-premium structures like a covered call on RMNI carry tail risk when realized volatility exceeds the implied move; review historical RMNI earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current RMNI chain quotes before placing a trade.